 Needs-Based Learning-Focused Bursaries (up to £250)

-We are offering funding for up to 50 current IIC Student, Early Career and Individual members to support their learning, research and professional development during these challenging times.
-This could cover anything from skill building – possibly through attending events on or offline, enhancing conservation and digital skills or learning how to diversify income streams.
+We are offering funding for up to 50 current IIC Student, Early Career and Individual members per year, to support continued learning, research and professional development during these challenging times.
+Further information on what is covered by the grant is included below.

 Seed Funding Grants (up to £750)

-Providing support for projects and initiatives that promote sustainability, resilience, or adaptation during a Covid world.
-This strand will be open to collaborative projects involving members, which are led by current Fellows or Institutional supporters.
+Providing support for projects and initiatives that promote sustainability, resilience, or adaptation.
+This strand will be open to collaborative projects involving members, which are led by current Fellows or Institutional members.
 We expect to fund 10 – 12 projects in the first year.
 In this strand, we welcome applications that meet immediate practical need, as well as more experimental work.